-By Katelyn Bolte, MA, LPC Child and Adolescent Services Program Manager for ARMOR Day Treatment
+By Katelyn Bolte, LPCC Child and Adolescent Services Program Manager for ARMOR Day Treatment

 At 13 years old, my client, Emma, was skipping school, isolating from her family and engaging in risky peer relationships.
 She refused to connect and make progress with adults in her life.
 She had uncontrollable outbursts and skipped therapy appointments.

 The start of a new school year and increased stress due to the tension in our world significantly impacted Emma last year.
 Thankfully she was referred to ARMOR Day Treatment for Teens and agreed to enroll.
 Today she is thriving!
 She has a better understanding of her triggers and trauma history.
 She is using coping skills to communicate honestly with family members and is able to set boundaries with peers.
 Emma is now attending school consistently and has even landed a job, working regularly.
 Emma is hopeful and healing!

 As we head into the third month of school, it’s no surprise that we are observing an increase in anxiety and isolation.
 Typically, this is the time when the “honeymoon phase” that follows the introduction to the school year ends, and teens struggle with unrealized expectations.
 Some had high hopes for more friends, others thought they would have better grades.
 And then there are those who struggle in school due to stressors at home or in the community.